April 2017 | Finance

 Wharton@Work recently sat down with Michael Roberts, Wharton’s William H. Lawrence Professor of Finance, to talk about corporate valuation.
-As academic director of the new executive education program, Corporate Valuation and Business Strategy, Roberts says acquiring the knowledge and skills to perform valuations provides benefits for both individual executives and the firms for whom they work.
+As academic director of the new executive education program, Corporate Valuation, Roberts says acquiring the knowledge and skills to perform valuations provides benefits for both individual executives and the firms for whom they work.

 Wharton@Work: Wharton Executive Education hasn’t offered a program on corporate valuation before.
 Why is this an important subject today?

 Michael Roberts: Corporate Valuation provides the framework and the tools to evaluate decisions that affect the entire company.
 While the business environment is often changing in terms of regulations and macroeconomic forces, for example, the basic principles behind corporate valuation don’t change.
 Once you have a fundamental understanding of business valuation, you can use it to evaluate the financial implications of large-scale strategic, operating, and financing decisions in any circumstance.

 W@W: What can participants expect to take away from the program?

 MR: They will gain an understanding and skillset that enables them to perform advanced business valuation in a variety of situations and for a variety of reasons.
 Participants will also achieve a greater degree of independence from other financial experts — being able to conduct full-scale valuations from start to finish helps to level the playing field when engaging with other finance professionals.